First impressions count. Graduate recruiters need to be able to picture you in the role.

 Forward planning will help you to focus your research and time on the law firms that particularly interest you when you attend your campus law fair.
 Your law department or careers service should be able to provide you with the exhibitor list of graduate recruiters in advance or they may publish it on their website.
 'Consider what you want to get out of the fair and if there are any firms you definitely want to speak to,' advises Tracy Foot, graduate recruitment and development manager at Simmons & Simmons.
 'Fairs can be busy so make a list of the firms you want to chat to and be prepared to go back to them later in the day if you find a queue of students at their stand.'

-Take a copy of TARGETjobs Law with you (or pick up a copy at the fair) so that you can research solicitors’ firms on the spot, using the organisational profiles and jobfinder tables, and talk to recruiters with confidence.
+Take a copy of TARGETjobs Law with you (or pick up a copy at the fair) so that you can research solicitors’ firms on the spot and talk to recruiters with confidence.

 2. Demonstrate your research into law firms